How to deal with linking problems in Microsoft Visual Studio?

 methods?

-If you haven't extracted all of the file contents (e.g. only the beginning) or you
+If you haven't extracted file contents entirely (e.g. only the beginning) or you

 have encountered an exception during extraction, you need to call the